 Location: 202 Anawhata Road, Anawhata

-If you are an avid bird watcher when you are in the you will find fantail, grey warbler, shining cuckoo, long-tailed cuckoo, tui, morepork, waxeye, fern bird and kereru.
+If you are an avid bird watcher, you will find fantail, grey warbler, shining cuckoo, long-tailed cuckoo, tui, morepork, waxeye, fern bird, and kereru.

 |Bird Watching||Swimming||Farm animals||Fishing|